 Major

-Students interested in a self-designed major in Latin American and Caribbean studies should contact the LACS chair, Jorge Torres at torresg@lafayette.edu
+Students interested in major (see the Catalog) in Latin American and Caribbean studies should contact the LACS chair, Amauri Gutierrez Coto at gutierra@lafayette.edu.

 Minor